Agapanthus/ServerDiary.jl/README.md

 To install and build the dependencies of julia, run `julia install.jl`.
 If you want to run this package as cronjob, make sure to run the `install.jl` from the same user as the cron job.

 Currently, the only supported backend is `sysstat`.
-So make sure `sysstat`, `sar` and `sadf` are installed and properly configured.
+So make sure `sysstat` and `sar` are installed and properly configured.

 ## Usage

-Run `julia server-diary.jl`.
+Run `julia ServerDiary.jl`.
 It will generate a file `stats.email` which is a multipart-html-email with images.
 You can send it using `sendmail -i -t < stats.email`.

 Old graphs are archived in the `stats` folder.
 Feel free to delete them if they become too many.

+## Notes

+To delete Julia's precompiled cache, run `rm -rf ~/.julia/compiled`